alexvobo/Trade-Monitor/README.md

 # Position-Feed
-Gives a real-time feed of price action
+Shows a real-time feed of price action relative to chosen portfolio